txt/se16/project/report.md

 Reports must be written in pdf format, generated from Word or Latex.

-If you want to use Latex, and if you want to avoid all the installation problems, use Sharelatex[^sharelatex].
+If you want to use Latex, and if you want to avoid all the installation problems, try Sharelatex[^sharelatex].

 Reports must use the  Latex, or Word,